PetorSFZ/sfz_tech/README.md

 * `${SFZ_CORE_LIBRARIES}`: The sfzCore libraries and sfzCore dependencies (such as SDL2)
 * `${SFZ_CORE_DLLS}`: A list with paths to all runtime DLLs needed to run sfzCore (such as `SDL2.dll`)

 As mentioned these variables not only include sfzCore, but also exposes the internal libraries used by sfzCore (such as SDL2).
-So by using them you are also using the necessary dependencies.
+An exception being CUDA, which you have to include and link on your own.
+By using these variables you are also using the necessary dependencies.
 You can then link sfzCore with the following commands:

 	include_directories(${SFZ_CORE_INCLUDE_DIRS})